-• Stage one: Discussion with class teacher or other member of staff

-• Stage two: Complaint heard by Head

-• Stage three: Complaint heard by complaints appeal panel consisting of the encouraged to bring someone along to give them support if s desired.

-Proprietor and two other members not directly involved with the Setting.
-The two other members will be chosen from an ex Head, Head of

-Department, two retired teachers, one serving teacher (none involved with the setting) and two local business people.
-The complainant will be
+- Stage one: Discussion with SLT or other member of staff - Stage two: Complaint heard by Head - Stage three: Complaint heard by complaints appeal panel consisting of the Proprietor and two other members not directly involved with the Setting.
+The two other members will be chosen from an ex Head, Head of Department, two retired teachers, one serving teacher (none involved with the setting) and two local business people.
+The complainant will be encouraged to bring someone along to give them support if s desired.